goldmundchen/blog/_posts/2022-01-18-a-time-before-machine.md

 published: true
 ---

-I dream of a time before the machine
+I dream of a time before the machine<br>
-Before the gramophone, before Dalí
+Before the gramophone, before Dalí<br>
-Before the radio, before the gun
+Before the radio, before the gun<br>
-Before the newspaper, the phonograph, the film camera rolled into one
+Before the newspaper, the phonograph, the film camera rolled into one<br>

-I see the eye in the glass, the brain in the bottle Consciousness weakened, curiosity throttled
+I see the eye in the glass, the brain in the bottle<br>
+Consciousness weakened, curiosity throttled<br>
-People exist to eat, sleep and procreate
+People exist to eat, sleep and procreate<br>
-Digesting digital palliatives of what they loathe and hate
+Digesting digital palliatives of what they loathe and hate<br>

-May synthetic pleasures for empty minds
+May synthetic pleasures for empty minds<br>
-Be the wreck of civilisation and the rise of a new divine
+Be the wreck of civilisation and the rise of a new divine<br>s